AlexanderLJankowski/AlexanderLJankowski/README.md

 - JESUS IS GOD
+- Believe in the Lord with all your heart.
+Greatness will follow.
 - Call me wierd when you realize Aylo is making money.
 Go Canada be proud.
 Stay away from wierdoes.
+- Marriage is good.
+Take your time you have all of it.
 - locate my github @AlecJankow and other account @AlexanderLeeJankowski

 <!---